Ardsley, New York

 Ardsley is a village in Westchester County, New York, United States.
 It is part of the town of Greenburgh.
 The village's population was 5,079 at the 2020 census.
-The mayor of Ardsley is Nancy Kaboolian.
+The mayor of Ardsley is Steve Edelstein.

 The Ardsley post office serves the entire village of Ardsley, plus some nearby unincorporated sections of Greenburgh.
 The Ardsley Union Free School District includes the entire village of Ardsley plus parts of the village of Dobbs Ferry and unincorporated parts of Greenburgh.
 Ardsley has a library that is a member of the Westchester Library System.

 Ardsley should not be confused with the nearby hamlet of Ardsley-on-Hudson, which is part of the village of Irvington.

 History

 Prior to European settlement Ardsley and its surrounding area was inhabited by the Wickquasgeck tribe, a band of the Wappinger, related to the Lenape (Delaware) tribes which dominated lower New York state and New Jersey.

 After the Dutch came to the area, the land was part of the Bisightick tract of the van der Donck grant purchased by Frederick Philipse in 1682, first lord of Philipsburg Manor.
-In 1785 the state of New York confiscated the land from his Loyalist grandson, Frederick Philipse III, after he sided with the British in the American Revolution, and sold it to local farmers who had been tenants of the Phillipse family.
+In 1781, during the American Revolutionary War, the Ardsley area was part of the Philipsburg Encampment of allied American and French forces.
+The Continental Army camped on both sides of Military Road (now Heatherdell Road), and George Washington's headquarters were at Appleby’s farmhouse (on present-day Secor Road).
+In 1785, the state of New York confiscated the land from the last lord of Philipsburg Manor, Frederick Philipse III, who was a prominent Loyalist, and sold it to local farmers who had been tenants of the Philipse family.

 The village of Ashford was formed from some of these portions, named for the main road.
 Notable businesses included a blacksmith, and a sawmill and grist mill both situated upon the Saw Mill River.
 Three pickle factories were in operation by the Civil War, and in the 1880s the construction of the Putnam Railroad and New Croton Aqueduct led to a population boom which saw the installation of electric lighting and improved roads.

 Due to the presence of an earlier Ashford Post Office in New York state, the town was forced to change its name in order to receive its own.
 The choice of "Ardsley" is attributed to Cyrus West Field, who owned 780 acre of land lying between Broadway (Dobbs Ferry) and Sprain Brook (Greenburgh) named Ardsley Park.
 He had named his home Ardsley Park after the English birthplace of his immigrant ancestor, Zechariah Field (East Ardsley, West Riding of Yorkshire, England), who immigrated to the U.S. in 1629.
 The story told at one time is that Field agreed to use his influence to get the post office established, and in return the village would be renamed Ardsley.
 The first village postmaster was appointed in 1883.